hotwired-laravel/turbo-laravel/README.md

 ### Turbo Streams and Laravel Echo

 So far, we have been using Turbo Streams over HTTP to update multiple parts of your page after a Turbo Visit.
 However, you may want to also broadcast Turbo Stream changes for your model's over WebSockets to other users on the same pages.
 Although nice, **you don't have to use WebSockets in your app if you don't have the need for it.
-You can rely on only returning Turbo Stream responses from your controller.**
+You can rely on only returning Turbo Stream responses from your controller.** You can also mix HTTP Turbo Stream responses with Turbo Stream Broadcasts sent over WebSockets to other users.

 If you want to augment your app with WebSockets continue reading.